 After the church fire in 1702, the local chapter decided to build a new temple, which was completed in 1742.
 Further destructions in the eighteenth century, left the Russian and Prussian armies and three fires.
 In 1798, the monastic property was deleted and became the property of the state.
 In the years 1925-36, the local priest Michał Maniewski restored the devastated objects and reconstructed the defensive circuit, and in 1990 regular canons returned to Mstów.

-The original romanesque church, later gothic, ceased to exist in the first half of the eighteenth century, when a new three-nave building was erected.
-From the north to the church adjoined a stone-and-brick monastery with three wings.
-The oldest wing was the southern from 15th century, it had thick walls with small gothic windows.
-Its two floors included chapter house, library, rooms for punished monks and rooms for the subjects of the monastery.
-The complex was surrounded at the beginning of the 17th century with a stone wall reinforced by 10 towers.
-The circuit was supplemented by a guardhouse building and two gates: the main one located from the south and the economic one from the east.
+The monastery church, the appearance of which is unknown today, was built in the south-western part of the complex.
+If we assume that the early modern building was erected with the use of old foundations, it was a three-aisle basilica with a transept and a four-sided chancel on the eastern side.
+A monastery buildings with three wings, made of stone and brick, adjoined the church from the north, of which the oldest southern one, built in the 15th century, was characterized by thick walls with small Gothic windows.
+On its two floors there were, among others chapter house, library, prison for monks and rooms for the subjects of the monastery.
+At the beginning of the 17th century, the monastery was surrounded by a stone wall reinforced with 10 towers.
+The circuit was complemented by a guardhouse and two gates: the main one from the south and the economic one from the east.

 Website zamkipolskie.com, Mstów, warowny zespół klasztorny.